vivek-tamilarasan/go-ethereum/README.md

 whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
 These can be turned on/off and configured as you'd expect.

+Geth Basic flags
+* `--port` Used to mention the TCP port of the geth
+* `--mine` Start mining process
+* `--miner.threads` Used to mention thread count for miner
+* `--nodiscover` Hide your node from auto discovery
+* `--etherbase` Mention the coinbase address

 HTTP based JSON-RPC API options:
   * `--networkid` Connect with the ionixx private network(*required)